 But the work you put into your SEO strategy will pay off in time when you see your business grow.

 With email marketing, you use email to engage with email subscribers or current and past customers.
 How do you get said subscribers?
 Well, you can start by having an email sign-up form on your website.
 Email marketing ties into content marketing because you can use your emails as an outlet to share your content.
 Send a weekly newsletter with the latest from your blog, or update your past customers with specials and sales coming up!
 Just don’t be spammy and send 5 emails in a day.
 That’s a way to push people away.
 Encourage people to subscribe to your emails on your website, in your content, and on social media.

 Offer a reason to do so… with coupons, discounts, or other helpful information.
 Speaking of social media…let’s move on to the last of our growth strategy examples.

 Just one second, I’m finishing up a tweet.
 Hashtag follow WebFX on social media…and done.
 Okay, where was I?
 Ah, yes, social media marketing.
 Social media marketing uses a variety of social media platforms to communicate and engage with your target audience.
 You don’t have to be on every platform, but you should be on at least one.
 Your business should be wherever your target audience is, so if you’re on Snapchat and not seeing any success no matter what you try, you should focus your efforts on another platform.
 Kind of like email marketing, social media marketing also ties into your content marketing strategy.
 It’s another outlet for you to share the content you create.
 Really, though, all the growth strategy examples I’ve mentioned work together.

 Here’s a scenario of how that happens:

+This can be you if you start using digital marketing growth strategies.
+But you can’t just write something once, share it, and then call it a day.
 Digital marketing doesn’t stop.
 You have to continually create, optimize, and share content to see consistent growth.